TinoRabe/Blog-TinoRabe/content/post/Custom_HTML_List-Display_data_of_core_entity.md

 That means, we will create another Web template to actually build out the HTML table.

 # Build custom HTML table
+We now stitch everything together and utilize our query in a standard HTML table.
+I have inserted the page heading and the bread crumbs to create a more visually appealing look and feel of this demo.
+Also, standard Bootsrap table classes are leveraged.

 ```html
 {% comment %} Data Provider {% endcomment %}